-An additional threat from invasive species and various diseases has also begun to adversely impact our woodlands.
+Invasive species and various diseases pose an additional threat to our woodlands.
 Around 2009, the emerald ash borer (EAB) began appearing in Upstate NY causing a devastating effect on our area ash trees.
 These ash trees, which comprise almost 8% of all trees in our region, will die within 2-4 years of being infected, and the spread of the EAB has led to significant cost for homeowners and municipalities to remove infected trees.

 Around 2014, the hemlock woolly delgid (HWA) was identified in our region by the NYS DEC.
-These parasitic creatures feed off Hemlock trees and can cause severe damage and death to these trees.
-Because of the ecological importance of Hemlock trees, the spread of HWA has the potential to dramatically change these ecosystems.
+These parasitic creatures feed on hemlock trees and can cause severe damage and death to these trees.
+Because of the ecological importance of hemlock trees, the spread of HWA has the potential to dramatically change these ecosystems.
+The Town hired an arborist to treat the hemlocks in Barnes Gully at Onanda Park to protect them as part of a NYS DEC grant program.